Razer1724/codename-rvc-fork-4/README.md

 ` RingFormer and PCPH-GAN architectures utilize MPD, MSD and MRD Discs combo.`

 - Much better loss logging handling.
-`( Per-epoch-avg loss as the main one, over-50-steps-avg as the long-term / general tendency one )`
+`( Per-epoch-avg loss as the main one, over-50-steps rolling avg as the long-term one )`

 - More sophisticated dataset-preprocessing approach.